vegaprotocol/vega.xyz/content/connect/_index.md

 ---

 # Social media
-You probably know what to do with Twitter and LinkedIn, but just know that you can find us there.
+You probably know what to do with Twitter and LinkedIn.

 [Follow Vega on Twitter.](https://www.twitter.com/vegaprotocol)